kbravo10/test-deploy/README.md

 We use a `useEffect` hook to only render the fetch statement when the filter state is modified.
 For the fetch statement we use a GET request since we want to use the data rsponce and store it into the subscriptions state using `setSubscriptions()`.

 Declare a `function onHandleSelect()` that fires up when the user chooses an option from the dropdown menu of the types of subscriptions.
 The user choice is retreived by getting the event.target.value.
-Using the value an if statement
+Using the value an if statement is used and depending on value the if statement sets the filter state.

+`Function onHandleSubmit()` is a function used to handle a submit button that retrieves the input of a specific name of a subscription.
+This function then sets the filter state to the value the user inputed.
+Then the form is reset to empty to prevent the filter being set to incorrect desired value.

+`Function handleReload()` sets the filter state to empty so the fetch request can request all of the data from the server